top of page

 - Jenni Balow, Verdi’s Macbeth - Review, Minack Theatre, July 2019

 Japanese tenor Toshi Ogita is fast developing a reputation for his warm, lyric voice.
 He is a graduate of the Master’s programme at the Royal Academy of Music, where he studied with Richard Berkeley-Steele and Anna Tilbrook.
-Toshi was involved in numerous projects at the Academy, including its Bach cantatas series, and has worked with Philippe Herreweghe, Rachel Podger, John Butt, and Iain Ledingham.
+Toshi was involved in numerous projects at the Academy, including its Bach cantatas series, and has worked as a soloist with Philippe Herreweghe, Rachel Podger, John Butt, and Iain Ledingham.
+Toshi has now been invited to join Bach Collegium Japan/Masaaki Suzuki.

-Recent engagements have included Chorus, Donizetti’s L’elisir d’amore (West Green House Opera).
-Opera scenes at RAM included Tamino (Mozart, Die Zauberflöte), Tonio (Donizetti, La fille du régiment), Nemerino (Donizetti, L’elisir d’amore), Monsieur Vogelsang (Mozart, Die Schauspieldirektor.
-Other work on the stage includes Francesca Caccini, La liberazione di Ruggiero (Brighton Early Music Festival), Tamino, Die Zauberflöte with Truro Choral Society (semi-staged excerpts, with Mozart Requiem), and Malcolm, Verdi’s Macbeth (Timothy Dean/Duchy Opera).
+Recent engagements include Chorus, Cavalleria rusticana/Pagliacci; Chorus, L’elisir d’amore (West Green House Opera), and Ferrando, Così fan tutte; Alfredo, La Traviata in staged scenes at the Arte Lirica Festival, Veneto.
+Opera scenes at RAM included Tamino (Die Zauberflöte), Tonio (La fille du régiment), Nemerino (L’elisir d’amore), Monsieur Vogelsang (Die Schauspieldirektor).
+Other work on the stage include Francesca Caccini, La liberazione di Ruggiero (Brighton Early Music Festival).

-Toshi has been selected to take part in workshops with British Youth Opera (Martin Lloyd-Evans and Audrey Hyland), Oxenfoord International Summer School, the New Generation Festival, Florence, and has performed in a masterclass with Florian Boesch.
+Toshi has been selected to take part in workshops with British Youth Opera (Martin Lloyd-Evans and Audrey Hyland), and has performed in masterclasses with Florian Boesch and John Mark Ainsley.

 © Biography not to be reproduced without authorised permission from toshiogita.com.
 Please email ogita@hotmail.co.uk for an up-to-date biography for inclusion in concert programmes and elsewhere online.

 Having been introduced by Scott Johnson to the writings of Richard Miller, Kenneth Bozeman, and David L. Jones, Toshi has a keen interest in vocal pedagogy.
-In particular, he is interested in how the tripartite system of respiration, phonation, and resonation is a non-linear synergistic one, influencing and interacting with each other; semantic differences and their implications; the relationship between sensory perception/kinesthesia vs. what is physiologically happening; pedagogic efficiency and how certain aims are prioritised over the course of teaching an individual.
+In particular, he is interested in how the tripartite system of respiration, phonation, and resonation is a non-linear synergistic one, influencing and interacting with each other; semantic differences and their implications; the relationship between sensory perception/kinesthesia vs. what is physiologically happening (the gap between subjective and objective understanding); pedagogic efficiency and how certain aims are prioritised over the course of teaching an individual.

 Toshi's undergraduate dissertation (2016), titled ‘Lost to the World: the visual and musical cultures of fin-de -siècle Vienna’ explored the interaction between art and music in early 20th-century Vienna, through Schopenhauer and Wagner, specifically between Mahler and Klimt.
 The work has been praised for its originality by Christian Weikop, Peter Vergo, and Richard Stokes.
 Toshi is interested in music’s role as a socio-cultural indicator, historical examples of interdisciplinary collaboration, and exploring this through programming.